-) If national characters and ID codes are used for alarm texts from controllers, these characters will not be presented correctly in the AKA 21 display.
+") If national characters and ID codes are used for alarm texts from AKC controllers, these characters will not be presented correctly in the AKA 21 display.

-Operation via system software type AKM - perform all settings fro - receive alarms on the P Access limitation gainst inadvertent settings and changes of parameters from AKA 21.
-This is s limitation distributed on three levels: 1) Normal 2) Extended 3) Service "Daily user level" "Engineers level" "Service level" The level limits can be cl nanged in the unit (see section "Settings").
-Password function used.
-This function will k password is not known.
-For the sake of users of A will not be given to impo ed in conjunction with system software type AKM, a password function may be lock settings when the system is operated via the telephone network and the NKM it is however permitted to read and set a few functions.
-However, access ortant functions like router lines, upload functions and ID-codes. nust be initiated with system software type AKM.
-Printer function By activating input DI 1, a check on the printer pa e printer is switched on, and the printing head is placed in start position on Re setup, installation, ins manual. ertion of paper in the printer etc., reference is made to the printer's own
+Operation via system software type AKM

+If a PC with system software type AKM is connected to the system, it will be possible to:

+- perform all settings from the PC

+- receive alarms on the PC

+- connect a printer to the PC where printouts will be made of all alarms

+Access limitation

+AKA 241, 243 and 244 are protected against inadvertent settings and changes of parameters from AKA 21.
+This is done by means of access limitation distributed on three levels:

+Normal "Daily user level"

+Extended "Engineers level"

+Service "Service level"

+The level limits can be changed in the unit (see section "Settings").

+Password function

+When the gateway is used in conjunction with system software type AKM, a password function may be used.
+This function will block settings when the system is operated via the telephone network and the password is not known.

+For the sake of users of AKM it is however permitted to read and set a few functions.
+However, access will not be given to important functions like router lines, upload functions and ID-codes.

+The password function must be initiated with system software type AKM.

+Printer function

+On AKA 243/244 there is one way only of operating the printer function.

+By activating input DI 1, the gateways internal line counter is zero-set.
+In this way it is possible to keep a check on the printer paper perforation.

+DI 1 is activated when the printer is switched on, and the printing head is placed in start position on the first writing line (top of form).

+Re setup, installation, insertion of paper in the printer etc., reference is made to the printer's own manual.